Cornerstone Children’s Dentistry

 Children should be encouraged to stop the habit by their third birthday to minimize lasting effects on the position of the teeth.
 Many children will quit the habit on their own prior to this time but some may need special encouragement.
 Pacifiers ultimately have the same impact as thumb sucking unfortunately.
 They can affect the teeth essentially the same way as sucking fingers and thumbs.
 However, good news, the use of the pacifier can be controlled and modified more easily than the thumb or finger habit.

 Dr. Paul and staff are more than happy to discuss ways to encourage you and help your child break the habit.
 There’s no need to tackle this one alone!

 Patti joined our team in November 2019 as our Financial Coordinator.
 She is originally from upstate NY and has called Charleston her home for the past 24 years.
 Patti has been in the dental field for over 22 years!
 In her spare time she enjoys cooking, taking spin classes, and watching her grand dogs.

 Meet Tanya.
 She is a New York native and has been in the Charleston area for over ten years.
 She graduated from the Trident Technical dental assisting program in 2009 and has enjoyed working with children ever since.
-She lives with her husband Kyle and their furbabies, a yorkie and a cat.
+She lives with her husband Kyle, their daughter Ella, and their two fur babies.
 In her spare time, she enjoys spending time with her family and friends out on the water and in the sun.